 There are a few changes, too.

 The screen of the third-generation model is now 40% larger, and the on-screen image displays in better quality.
-Plus, the thermostat is now slimmer and doesn’t stick out from the surface it’s mounted.
+Plus, the thermostat is now slimmer and doesn’t protrude from the surface where it’s mounted.

 TheNest 3rd Gen measures just 84 x 84 x 32mm, and it weighs around a pound.
-Inside the thermostat are ten temperature sensors, humidity, activity and ambient sensors.
+Inside the thermostat are ten temperature sensors, as well as humidity, activity and ambient sensors.
 The 3rd generation model is way stronger than the original Nest.

 On top of this, the thermostat has a Wi-Fi circuitry, a Bluetooth radio, and 512MB of memory.

-I’ve seen the Nest 3rd Generation mounted in a lot of houses and spoke with dozens of owners.
+I’ve seen the Nest 3rd Generation mounted in a lot of houses and spoken with dozens of owners.
 Everyone seems to be quite happy with how the thermostat looks.
-Some even mentioned how their guests love compliment on its looks.
+Some even mentioned that it catches the interest of guests, who tend to make complimentary comments about how good it looks.

 Nest Thermostat E